+Step II:

-Step II: Research your topic with at least 3 related theorists (See grading rubric).
+Give an overview of the topic from the course textbook (This will form the baseline information for your research paper).
+Conduct literature review on your topic.
+Great references can be found from course textbook and the college library website.
+You are to use at least five resources.
+Research your topic also with at least 3 related theorists (See grading rubric).
 Great research references and journal articles can be found via MxCC library databases or officially published book (not self-published books on Internet).
-Look for Joy Hansen's reference tutorial on course Blackboard.
+Joy Hansen's will be our online guest on reference tutorial.
 You must have at least five scholarly resources.
 Do not solely rely on informational web-sites for your research; this is not considered scholarly research.
 Wikipedia, Internet based web pages or an encyclopedia cannot be considered as one of your major five research sources but are regarded as extra but also important.

+Step III:

-Step III: Depending on your topic, you will either observe a child, (or children,) or interview an adolescent and/or parents/relatives.
+Depending on your topic, you will either observe a child, (or children,) or interview an adolescent and/or parents/relatives.
 Students in Early Childhood Education are required to observe a child or children not just interview.
 Your observation or interview serves as a documentation to support the research you are doing.
 For example, if you are researching cognitive development during infancy, you would observe an infant and compare the infant's cognitive milestones with the findings of your research.
-Please note: you may use your own children, siblings or relatives to observe for this assignment but if possible for ECE Students preferably in a childcare setting.
+Please note: you may use your own children, siblings, relatives or personal experience for this assignment but if possible for ECE Students preferably in a childcare setting.

+Step IV:

-Step IV: Write your paper.
-Your paper needs to be 8 pages excluding cover and reference pages, paper font size should be 12 and Time New Roman, 12, double-spaced.
+Write your paper.
+Your paper needs to be 10 pages excluding cover and reference pages.
+Use Time New Roman, 12 font and double-spacing.
 Given that this is a college level paper, you must appropriately cite your resources.
-Use the APA standard of citation and references (APA guides found here: Mxcc.libguides.com/apa).
-Look for Joy Hansen's reference tutorial on course Blackboard.
+Use the APA standard of citation and references (APA guides - Mxcc.libguides.com/apa).
+The librarian (Joy Hansen) will be our guest/host to discuss this and feel free on your own to use her services.
 Make sure you proof read your paper for spelling and grammatical errors prior to submission.
 Do not merely rely on your computer's ability to check for these errors.
 It is only a machine and is not fool-proof.
-See Research Paper with Observation/Interview Component Rubric below